sjbarag/ECE-C433/proj2/README.md

 #### Contents
 The following files are included in this .zip archive:
-* README.md   This file
-* Makefile    A GNU Make file

 * p1a.c     Part 1a source file
 * p1b.c     Part 1b source file
 * p1c.h     Header file for p1c and p2a